mafintosh/link-bin/README.md

 npm install link-bin
 ```

-Can be used as a post-install npm hook to link a shell script with local dependencies installable
+Can be used as a post-install npm hook to link a shell script with local dependencies to beinstallable
 using npm.

 ## Usage